LoginRadius/engineering-portal/content/build-and-push-docker-images-with-go/index.md

 ---

 ## Introduction

 Let's walk through how to build and push Docker images programmatically using Go.
 To do this, we need to talk to the Docker daemon via the [Docker Engine API](https://docs.docker.com/engine/api/).
-This is similar to how the Docker CLI works, but instead of entering commands through a CLI, we'll be writing code with the Go SDK provided by Docker.
+This is similar to how the Docker CLI works, but instead of entering commands through a CLI, we'll be writing code with Docker's Go SDK.

-At the time of writing, the official Docker Go SDK [docs](https://docs.docker.com/engine/api/sdk/examples/) provide great examples on running basic Docker commands with Go.
+At the time of writing, the official Docker Go SDK [docs](https://docs.docker.com/engine/api/sdk/examples/) provide great examples of running basic Docker commands with Go.
 However, it's missing examples on building and pushing Docker images, so we'll go over those in this blog.

-Before we begin, this blog assumes you have a working knowledge with Docker and Go.
+Before we begin, this blog assumes you have a working knowledge of Docker and Go.

 ## Examples in Go